Subhas Chandra Pattanayak

 The richness of Oriya language lies in its matchlessly vast vocabulary.
 It is rightly noted in Linguistic Survey of India in Vol.IV that the

 “Oriya language can boast of a rich vocabulary in which respect neither Bengali nor Hindi nor Telugu can vie with it.
 The richness of the vocabulary is the index by which the vastness of a vernacular can be gauged”.

-In Bihar and Orissa District Gazeteers (Cuttack) – 2nd edition 1933 – L.S.S.O’Malley, ICS and scholar par excellence, has made a very unambiguous observation that Oriya Language in older than Classical Sanskrit and “can only be compared with the ancient Sanskrit spoken in Vedic times”.
+In Bihar and Orissa District Gazeteers (Cuttack) – 2nd edition 1933 – L.S.S.O’Malley, ICS and scholar par excellence, has made a very unambiguous mention that Oriya Language is older than Classical Sanskrit and “can only be compared with the ancient Sanskrit spoken in Vedic times”.
 To quote him:

 “When an Oriya wishes to express the idea embodied in what in Latin would be called the initiative, he simply takes the appropriate verbal noun and declines it in the case which the meaning necessarily requires.
 As every infinitive must be some oblique case of a verbal noun, it follows that, Oriya grammar does not know the so called infinitive mode at all.
 In this respect, Oriya is in an older stage of grammatical development than even Classical Sanskrit, and, among Indo-Aryan Languages, can only be compared with the ancient Sanskrit spoken in Vedic times”.

 This emphatically suggests that other Indo-Aryan languages are much junior to or undeveloped than Oriya Language.